Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

 Next we consider the NN electron interaction given by \be H_V=V\sum_{\langle \mathbf R\alpha;\mathbf R'\beta\rangle} c^\dagger_{\mathbf R,\alpha}c_{\mathbf R,\alpha}c^\dagger_{\mathbf R',\beta}c_{\mathbf R',\beta}, \ee where $\langle \mathbf R\alpha;\mathbf R'\beta\rangle$ denotes NN bonds.
 With the order parameter $\Delta_{\alpha\beta}$ defined in Eq.\eqref{Deldef}, the NN interaction can be mean-field decoupled as~\cite{Li2023kagome}:

 We can write down a mean field Hamiltonian that includes all bands in Fig.\ref{fig_band}(a) and the CDW order parameter in Eq.\eqref{Hvmf} with $\Delta_{AB}=\Delta_{BC}=\Delta_{CA}\equiv\Delta$.
 To construct the effective patch model $H_{\rm{eff}}$, we focus on momenta near the $M$ points and perform a unitary transformation into the band basis in which the basis functions at $M$ points are eigenfunctions of the tight binding model.
 Then we keep only the matrix elements corresponding to the energies and couplings between vH1 and vH2.
-This leads to a $6\times 6$ matrix $H_{\rm{eff}}(\mathbf k)$ corresponding to the six patches at vH1 and vH2 near the three $M$ points.
+This leads to a $6\times 6$ matrix $H_{\rm{eff}}(\mathbf k,\Delta)$ corresponding to the six patches at vH1 and vH2 near the three $M$ points.
 By performing a Taylor expansion in $\mathbf k$ and keeping leading order terms, we obtain $H_{\rm{eff}}$ in Eq.\eqref{Heff} with parameters $\epsilon_1=6.16eV,\epsilon_2=6.40eV,b=0.52,b'=0.96,\lambda=0.35eV\cdot a$, where $a=5.48$\AA$\ $is the lattice constant.
 Because the wave functions at both vHS have significant weight on $\tilde d$ orbitals, the coupling $\lambda$ between the two vHS receives major contribution from the hopping amplitude $t_{dd}$ between nearest-neighbor $\tilde d$ orbitals hence $\lambda$ is generally nonzero.
-With a finite $\lambda$, the above theory for LCBO is applicable to AV$_3$Sb$_5$, indicating that LCBO is a natural ground state stabilized by NN interaction.
+With a finite $\lambda$, the above theory for LCBO is applicable to AV$_3$Sb$_5$, indicating that the LCBO phase can be stabilized as the ground state.